 Wrapping It All Up

-And that’s a wrap!
-You’ve just set up Google OAuth2 authentication on your web app.
-This tutorial covered:
+And that’s it!
+You’ve successfully implemented Google OAuth2 login in your Node.js web app.

 Practice Ideas